 Before you pick a company, be sure you understand the conditions!
 Most charge just for looking at the drive and making a recommendation.
 They will charge extra for actually attempting to recover the data.
 Some will charge a full recovery fee, even if they failed to recover the data.

 Revive Your Drive

 Diagnosing and fixing a broken hard drive is serious business.
-Do take it seriously, but also try to exclude some of the more simple to fix culprits before you fork out hundreds of dollars to a so-called specialist.
-The more informed you are, the better.
+Do take it seriously, but also try to exclude some of the more simple-to-fix culprits before you fork out hundreds of dollars to a specialist.
+The more you know, the better.
 How far you go to diagnose and fix your hard drive will depend on how important the data is for you.

 You probably wonder what happened with my hard drive.
 Well, one fine day, when I was dissolving my apartment, I decided to give it one last chance and then let go of it.
 More than two years after I had tried everything I dared to get it to work, again and again for weeks, I just plugged it in and it simply worked.

 I recovered all my data.
 The drive actually continued to work for many more years.
 Call me lucky!

 Even if you managed to repair your drive and recovered all your data, I would not trust this hard drive again.
 Here’s what you can do with your old hard drive.